History of aviation: Wright brothers

-The Wrights continued flying at Huffman Prairie near Dayton, Ohio in 1904–05.
-In May 1904 they introduced the Flyer II, a heavier and improved version of the original Flyer.
+The Wrights continued flying at Huffman Prairie near Dayton, Ohio in 1904–1905.
+In May 1904, they introduced the Flyer II, a heavier and improved version of the original Flyer.
 On 23 June 1905, they first flew a third machine, the Flyer III.
 After a severe crash on 14 July 1905, they rebuilt the Flyer III and made important design changes.
 They almost doubled the size of the elevator and rudder and moved them about twice the distance from the wings.
 They added two fixed vertical vanes (called "blinkers") between the elevators and gave the wings a very slight dihedral.
 They disconnected the rudder from the wing-warping control, and as in all future aircraft, placed it on a separate control handle.
 When flights resumed the results were immediate.
 The serious pitch instability that hampered Flyers I and II was significantly reduced, so repeated minor crashes were eliminated.
 Flights with the redesigned Flyer III started lasting over 10 minutes, then 20, then 30.
 Flyer III became the first practical aircraft (though without wheels and needing a launching device), flying consistently under full control and bringing its pilot back to the starting point safely and landing without damage.
-On 5 October 1905, Wilbur flew 24 mi in 39 minutes 23 seconds."
+On 5 October 1905, Wilbur flew 24 mi in 39 minutes 23 seconds.

 According to the April 1907 issue of the Scientific American magazine, the Wright brothers seemed to have the most advanced knowledge of heavier-than-air navigation at the time.
 However, the same magazine issue also claimed that no public flight had been made in the United States before its April 1907 issue.
 Hence, they devised the Scientific American Aeronautic Trophy in order to encourage the development of a heavier-than-air flying machine.
+Glenn H. Curtiss won the trophy in 1908 with the first pre-announced and officially recorded flight of the June Bug.

+History

 Pioneer Era (1903–1914)

 This period saw the development of practical aeroplanes and airships and their early application, alongside balloons and kites, for private, sport and military use.